Majoramari/cpp-hw-fundamentals/readme.md

 ## Required Task

-The program calculates the user's age in days, given their birthdate.
+The program calculates the difference in days between two dates provided by the user.

 ## Code Explanation